philgyford/ansible-multi-django/README.md

 * `gunicorn_config`: Optional.
 If present Gunicorn and Supervisor will be set up.

-    Within there should be one dictionary per environment (eg, `production`), each containing config variables:
+    Within, there should be one dictionary per environment (eg, `production`), each containing config variables:
+    * `loglevel`: Optional, default `"info"'.
+One of debug, info, warning, error, critical.
     * `max_requests`: Optional, default `1000`
     * `num_workers`: Optional, default `3`
     * `timeout_seconds`: Optional, default `30`